 “Creative Market is a platform for handcrafted, mousemade design content from independent creatives around the world.”

-Creative Market doesn’t just sell WP themes in its directory, but you can easily find themes for WordPress and search through their theme categories (e.g. Magazine or Business themes, etc.) using their dropdown “Themes” menu …
+Creative Market doesn’t just sell WordPress themes in its marketplace, but you can easily find themes for WordPress and narrow your search using theme categories using their dropdown “Themes” menu …

-Browse through hundreds of great themes crafted by independent WordPress theme developers in the Creative Market theme directory here:
+Browse through hundreds of great WordPress themes crafted by independent WP theme developers in the Creative Market directory here:

-(click on the above images to browse more themes at Mojo)
+(click on the above images to see more Mojo themes)

-Mojo is a directory for premium WordPress themes where theme vendors are strongly encouraged to provide customers with lifetime support and upgrades.
+Mojo is a marketplace for premium WordPress themes where theme vendors are strongly encouraged to provide customers with lifetime support and upgrades.